chadtolentino/action-lambda-python-zip/README.md

 This action automatically installs requirements, zips and deploys the code including the dependencies as a separate layer.

 #### Python 3.8 is supported
-#### Also supports uploading dependecies greater than 50MB to layer
+#### Also supports uploading dependencies greater than 50MB to layer (via s3 buckets)

 ### Pre-requisites
 In order for the Action to have access to the code, you must use the `actions/checkout@master` job before it.

 ### Structure
-- Lambda code should be `lambda_function.py`** unless you want to have a customized file name.
+- Lambda code should be `lambda_function.py` unless you want to have a customized file name.
 - **Dependencies must be stored in a `requirements.txt`**

 ### Environment variables